-A few days later, I was sitting drinking a cup of coffee in the WRAF drivers' room when Mandy walked in smiling broadly.
-I smiled back.
+A few days later, Jane was drinking a cup of coffee in the WRAF drivers' room when Mandy walked in smiling broadly.
+Jane smiled back.
 "The wedding's still on then?"

 "Yeah.
 You were right, you know.
 Once we started talking we soon made up.
 Oh, by the way, Bob was asking about you this morning.
 He still wants to go out with you, even though you practically ignored him in the NAAFI last night.
 If you fancy making up a foursome..."

 "A foursome with Bob.
 I don't think so, Mandy.
 I'll wait till Terry gets back."

 "Haven't you given up on him yet?
 He's a nice bloke and will always be a nice bloke, but he doesn't want to go steady with a WRAF.
 Nothing personal, it's just the way he is, don't ask me why."